 PathPing is a simple and effective in-built tool for Windows machines to troubleshoot network-related errors.
-It is a command that can be used via the command prompt as well as Powershell.
-So now the question arises, ‘What does PathPing do?’.
-In simple words, the PathPing command is effective in providing all kinds of information with reference to network latency and network loss at intermediate hops.
+It is a command that can be used via the command prompt and Powershell.
+PathPing command effectively provides all kinds of information regarding network latency and network loss at intermediate hops.
 These hops lie between the source and destination address.
-PathPing is a combination of both Ping and Tracert as it features some functionality of both of these commands.
+PathPing is a combination of both Ping and Tracert, as it features some functionality of both of these commands.

 See also: Network Security Key [Windows & Android]